 Many switching locomotives spend almost half their work life in idle, which unnecessarily drives up fuel costs for the locomotive owner/operator.
 Some railroads report annual fuel costs as being their second highest expenditure overall!

-When in RUN mode, the AESS will watch the MU lines to determine when locomotive is in IDLE.
-When train lines indicate notch below 2 and certain MU inputs are Low, the AESS will begin a 25 minute idle shutdown timer.
+When in RUN mode, the AESS will watch the MU lines to determine when the locomotive is in IDLE.
+When train lines indicate notch below 2 and certain MU inputs are Low, the AESS will begin a 25-minute idle shutdown timer.
 When the timer counts down from 25 minutes, and every requirement is satisfied for shutdown, the AESS system will automatically shut down the engine to conserve fuel.
-This 25 minute idle shutdown timer can be shortened via the Headlight Reset Button, or through the TMV Display.
+This 25-minute idle shutdown timer can be shortened via the Headlight Reset Button, or through the TMV Display.

 Auto Shutdown Mode: